C3S/collecting_society_docker/README.rst

    .. warning:: If a repository is not clean, it won't be updated.
 Watch out
        for red output lines.

-   .. note:: The `update script`_ will also update this repository first.
+   .. note:: The `update script`_ will also try to update the collecting_society_docker
+       repository and thus itself first, before updating the subordinate repositories.

 2. If there were changes to the ``*.example`` files, diff the files and apply changes manually::